whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-18-Julep-Free-8-Piece-Gift-Set-New-Subscribers-GWS-GWP.md

 ---
 layout: post
-title: "Julep Free 8-pc Gift Set for New Subscribers (Valued at $150)!"
+title: "Julep Free 8-pc Gift Set for New Subscribers ($150 Value)!"
 description: ""
 headline: "Julep Free 8-pc Gift Set for New Subscribers (Valued at $150)!"
 categories: